awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.CloudWatch.md

 # Publishing Aurora PostgreSQL logs to Amazon CloudWatch Logs<a name="AuroraPostgreSQL.CloudWatch"></a>

-You can configure your Aurora PostgreSQL DB cluster to publish log data to a log group in Amazon CloudWatch Logs\.
-With CloudWatch Logs, you can perform real\-time analysis of the log data, and use CloudWatch to create alarms and view metrics\.
-You can use CloudWatch Logs to store your log records in highly durable storage\.
-Unlike with RDS for PostgreSQL which lets you publish both upgrade and postgresql logs, Aurora PostgreSQL supports uploading postgresql logs only to CloudWatch Logs\.
+You can configure your Aurora PostgreSQL DB cluster to export log data to Amazon CloudWatch Logs on an ongoing basis\.
+When you do so, events from your Aurora PostgreSQL DB cluster's PostgreSQL log are automatically *published* to Amazon CloudWatch, as Amazon CloudWatch Logs\.
+In CloudWatch, you can find the exported log data in a *Log group* for your Aurora PostgreSQL DB cluster\.
+The log group contains one or more *log streams* that contain the events from the PostgreSQL log from each instance in the cluster\.

+Publishing the logs to CloudWatch Logs lets you keep your cluster's PostgreSQL log records in highly durable storage\.
+With the log data available in CloudWatch Logs, you can assess your cluster's operations and look for anomolous events You can also use CloudWatch to create alarms and view metrics\.
+To learn more, see [Monitoring log events in Amazon CloudWatch](#AuroraPostgreSQL.CloudWatch.Monitor)\.

+**Note**
+Publishing your PostgreSQL logs to CloudWatch Logs consumes storage, and you incur charges for that storage\.
+Be sure to delete any CloudWatch Logs that you no longer need\.

+Turning the export log option off for an existing Aurora PostgreSQL DB cluster doesn't affect any data that's already held in CloudWatch Logs log groups\.
+Existing logs are still available in CloudWatch Logs, based on your log retention settings\.
+To learn more about CloudWatch Logs, see [What is Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html)

-Aurora PostgreSQL supports publishing logs to CloudWatch Logs for the following versions:
+Aurora PostgreSQL supports publishing logs to CloudWatch Logs for the following versions\.
 + 14\.3 and higher 14 versions
 + 13\.3 and higher 13 versions
-+ 12\.4 and higher 12 versions
++ 12\.8 and higher 12 versions
-+ 11\.6 and higher 11 versions
++ 11\.12 and higher 11 versions
-+ 10\.11 and higher 10 versions

-**Note**
-Be aware of the following:
-If exporting log data is disabled, Aurora doesn't delete existing log groups or log streams\.
-If exporting log data is disabled, existing log data remains available in CloudWatch Logs based on log retention settings, which means you still incur charges for stored audit log data\.
-You can delete log streams and log groups using the CloudWatch Logs console, the AWS CLI, or the CloudWatch Logs API\.
-If you don't want to export audit logs to CloudWatch Logs, make sure that all methods of exporting audit logs are disabled\.
-These methods are the AWS Management Console, the AWS CLI, and the RDS API\.

-## Publishing logs to Amazon CloudWatch<a name="AuroraPostgreSQL.CloudWatch.Publishing"></a>
+## Turning on the option to publish logs to Amazon CloudWatch<a name="AuroraPostgreSQL.CloudWatch.Publishing"></a>

+You can choose the Log export setting to publish your Aurora PostgreSQL DB cluster's PostgreSQL log to CloudWatch Logs when you create your Aurora PostgreSQL DB cluster\.
+Or, you can modify the cluster later and choose the option to start publishing the PostgreSQL log to CloudWatch from that point forward\.
+For Aurora PostgreSQL, the PostgreSQL log \(`postgresql.log`\) is the only log that gets published to Amazon CloudWatch\.

-You can use the AWS Management Console, the AWS CLI, or the RDS API to publish Aurora PostgreSQL logs to Amazon CloudWatch Logs\.
+You can use the AWS Management Console, the AWS CLI, or the RDS API to turn on the Log export feature for your Aurora PostgreSQL DB cluster\.

 ### Console<a name="AuroraPostgreSQL.CloudWatch.Console"></a>

-You can publish Aurora PostgreSQL logs to CloudWatch Logs with the console\.
+You choose the Log exports option to start publishing the PostgreSQL logs from your Aurora PostgreSQL DB cluster to CloudWatch Logs\.

-**To publish Aurora PostgreSQL logs from the console**
+**To turn on the Log export feature from the console**

 1. Open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. In the navigation pane, choose **Databases**\.

-1. Choose the Aurora PostgreSQL DB cluster that you want to publish the log data for\.
+1. Choose the Aurora PostgreSQL DB cluster whose log data you want to publish to CloudWatch Logs\.

 1. Choose **Modify**\.

-1. In the **Log exports** section, choose **Postgresql log**\.
+1. In the **Log exports** section, choose **PostgreSQL log**\.

 1. Choose **Continue**, and then choose **Modify cluster** on the summary page\.

 ### AWS CLI<a name="AuroraPostgreSQL.CloudWatch.CLI"></a>

-You can publish Aurora PostgreSQL logs with the AWS CLI\.
-You can run the [modify\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster.html) AWS CLI command with the following options:
+You can turn on the log export option to start publishing Aurora PostgreSQL logs to Amazon CloudWatch Logs with the AWS CLI\.
+To do so, run the [modify\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster.html) AWS CLI command with the following options:
 + `--db-cluster-identifier`—The DB cluster identifier\.
 + `--cloudwatch-logs-export-configuration`—The configuration setting for the log types to be set for export to CloudWatch Logs for the DB cluster\.